rclone/rclone/docs/content/docs.md

 When using `sync`, `copy` or `move` DIR is checked in addition to the destination for files.
-If a file identical to the source is found that file is server side copied from DIR to the destination.
+If a file identical to the source is found that file is server-side copied from DIR to the destination.
 This is useful for incremental backup.

-The remote in use must support server side copy and you must use the same remote as the destination of the sync.
+The remote in use must support server-side copy and you must use the same remote as the destination of the sync.
 The compare directory must not overlap the destination directory.